tarneaux/tarneo.fr/content/posts/powerdns.md

 Copy the key to your registrar, and you're done!
 I had to enter key tag 7327, flag 257, algorithm 13 and the base64 encoded key.

 For security, I would also recommend setting the `version-string` option to `anonymous` to avoid bots scanning your server for vulnerable versions.

+(I have also fixed the docker image to use as I had used the development image instead of the production one.)